krishaamer/green-filter-research/research/literature/design.md

 ## Interface Studies {#interface-studies}

-Head of Product Design at Webflow ((**davidhoangCreatingInterfaceStudies2022?**)) suggests taking cues from art studies to *isolate the core problem*.
+Head of Product Design at Webflow (David Hoang (2022)) suggests taking cues from art studies to *isolate the core problem*.
 “An art study is any action done with the intention of learning about the subject you want to draw”.
 As a former art student, Hoang looks at an interface as *“a piece of design is an artwork with function”*.

 ## Traceability {#traceability-1}